GregoriaRamirez/gregoriaramirez.github.io/index.md

 **Original Course:** CS 340 – Client-Server Development
 **Enhanced For:** CS 499 – Computer Science Capstone

 This dashboard application helps track animal shelter data using a full-stack Python solution.
-Originally built in Jupyter Notebook, I refactored the project into a modular and production-ready structure using MongoDB, Dash, and secure Python scripting.
+Originally developed using Jupyter Notebook for the interface and the MongoDB shell for database operations. the project was later refactored using Visual Studio Code and MongoDB Compass to make it more organized and professional.
+I refactored the project into a modular and production-ready structure using MongoDB, Dash, and secure Python scripting.
 I also integrated advanced filtering and visualization features.

 🔗 [View Capstone GitHub Repository](https://github.com/GregoriaRamirez/CS-499-Capstone)